-In early 2006 a chance meeting between Steve Roberts, managing partner at Wolf Creek Utah, and a chaplain from Hill Air Force Base resulted in a program that has served over 1000 airmen and their families.
-Three or four times a year families that have someone scheduled to deploy within 30 days are invited to Wolf Creek for a complimentary weekend that includes luxury second home accommodations, all meals, world class recreation opportunities, a structured program to help both parents and children deal with deployment issues and a dinner dance.
+In early 2006 a chance meeting between Steve Roberts, managing partner at Wolf Creek Resort, and a chaplain from Hill Air Force Base resulted in a program that has served over 1500 airmen and their families.
+Two times a year families that have a member scheduled to deploy or returning from

-One of the unique qualities of this program is what is done for the children.
-Several base organizations along with Air Force child development specialists take over the local junior high with a myriad of activities along with focused programming to help these children deal with the inherent fear and uneasiness that comes with a parent’s deployment.
+One of the unique qualities of the AEF Retreat is the children’s programming.
+Several base organiza-tions along with Air Force child development specialists take over the local junior high with a myriad of activities designed to compliment focused programming that helps these children deal with the inherent fear and uneasiness that comes with a parent’s deployment.

 Sue Munson, with the Wolf Creek Foundation, has noted that when these families arrive they have all of their emotional defenses up but that by the time they leave they are completely different people.
 This program truly makes a difference in people’s lives.